3rdpartyeve/phealng/README.md

 # PhealNG
-Copyright (C) 2010-2012 by Peter Petermann
+Copyright (C) 2012 by Peter Petermann
 All rights reserved.

-phealNG is a refactoring of Pheal to meet more modern PHP Development Standards, for example to support PSR-0
+PhealNG is a refactoring of Pheal to meet more modern PHP development standards, for example to support namespaces and PSR-0 classloading.

 ## WARNING
-- This is an experimental Branch!
-Documentation is most likely wrong!
+- This is not stable considered to be stable yet.
-- This is not backward compatible to the original Pheal
+- This is not backward compatible to the original Pheal.
+While it covers the functionality, some classnames have changed!

 ## LICENSE
 Pheal is licensed under a MIT style license, see LICENSE.txt for further information